zodiacg/hexo-theme-rebiture/README.md

 ## Introduction

-A Swig-rewritten version of [Biture theme](http://github.com/kywk/hexo-theme-biture) with several small modification.
+A Swig-rewritten version of [Biture theme](http://github.com/kywk/hexo-theme-biture) with several small modifications.
 The theme is also optimised for usage in mainland China.

+The code of theme is inspired by [Next](http://github.com/iissnan/hexo-theme-next) in many ways.
+Thanks a lot.

 Biture is a single column, widget-less minimalist theme for [Hexo](http://hexo.io), based on [Pure](http://purecss.io/) css framework.